Gen Z protests in Asia: Economic pressures

 The persistent youth unemployment crisis has intensified these grievances.
 Despite post-COVID-19 pandemic economic recovery in some countries, stable and adequately paid jobs for young adults remain limited.
-Many members of Generation Z report feeling excluded from the benefits of economic growth, viewing it as a lost ‘demographic dividend’.
+Many members of Generation Z report feeling excluded from the benefits of economic growth, viewing it as a lost "demographic dividend'.
 In South Asia and parts of Southeast Asia, large youth populations have not been matched by sufficient employment opportunities, resulting in growing frustration when economic expansion fails to generate jobs or when young people are confined to informal, insecure, and poorly remunerated work.
 An August 2024 report by the International Labour Organization (ILO) observed that, although overall unemployment rates had improved following the COVID-19 pandemic, Asia-Pacific's economic anxieties among the youth continued to increase.
 Surveys cited in the report found that majorities of respondents expressed stress over job loss, job stability, and broader economic conditions, showing persistent uncertainty about their future prospects.
-Widespread economic precarity, compounded by rising costs of living for essentials such as fuel, food, and housing, has contributed to mounting dissatisfaction among Generation Z. In Nepal, youth anger crystallized around a viral image of a minister's son displaying luxury goods during an economic downturn, which was widely interpreted as emblematic of inequality in a country with a gross domestic product per capita below US$1,500 and where roughly four-fifths of the workforce is employed in the informal sector.
+Widespread economic precarity, compounded by rising costs of living for essentials such as fuel, food, and housing, has contributed to mounting dissatisfaction among Generation Z. In Nepal, youth anger crystallized around a viral image of a minister's son displaying luxury goods during an economic downturn, which was widely interpreted as emblematic of inequality in a country with a gross domestic product per capital below US$1,500 and where roughly four-fifths of the workforce is employed in the informal sector.